Gilmore Car Museum

 The Gilmore Car Museum is an automobile museum located in Hickory Corners, Michigan, United States.
-The museum exhibits over 400 vintage and collector vehicles and motorcycles from all eras in several vintage buildings located on a 90-acre campus.
+The museum exhibits over 400 vintage and collector vehicles and motorcycles from all eras in several buildings located on a 90 acre campus.
 The museum claims to be the largest automobile museum in North America.
 It is part of the MotorCities National Heritage Area.

-The museum opened in 1966 exhibiting the car collection of Donald S. Gilmore, a local businessman.
-Today, its collection consists of over 400 vehicles, including an 1899 Locomobile Steam Car and a 1930 Rolls-Royce prop car used in the 1967 film The Gnome-Mobile.
-The museum also claims to have the largest display of automotive mascots and name badges in North America.
-The campus includes a 1941 Blue Moon Diner and a replica 1930s Shell fuel station.
-It is North America's largest automobile museum with 190,00 square feet of exhibit space.
+History

+Donald S. Gilmore, a businessman, started collecting vintage vehicles in the early 1960s.
+His first vehicles included a 1927 Ford Model T and a 1913 Rolls Royce.
+Gilmore's interest in cars was initiated by the work needed to restore a 1920 Pierce-Arrow at his home on Gull Lake.
+He collected automobiles and needed more space, so he purchased 90 acre of land in southwestern Michigan.
+His wife, Genevieve, suggested turning the collection into a museum and they established a non-profit foundation.
+They opened the museum to the public on July 31, 1966 featuring 35 automobiles.